Homemade Tomato Ketchup using Farm fresh tomatoes…

 In this recipe I have used only fresh tomatoes and fragrant spices, most of which you can find it in your pantry except for probably “All Spice” and “Apple cider vinegar” which is not a common staple in an Indian household, but can be easily procured from any supermarket nowadays.

-I used heirloom tomatoes from my farm and chose the most ripest and reddest (is that even a word?) ones to get the right colour.
+I used heirloom tomatoes from my farm and chose the most ripest and reddest (I know it’s not a word) ones to get the right colour.
 Because what’s a tomato ketchup without its characteristic colour, right?
 And the kids would out-right reject it if it doesn’t appeal to their eyes.

 Look at that colour! that too without any added colourants or additives!